ekrempnar/ant-media-second-case/README.md

 # ant-media-second-case

-This project created by using Cypress-Javascript
+This project created by using Cypress-Javascript and tests fail case.